-Since January 2021, COLEACP counts with the support of a focal point in the country (National Relay).
+Since January 2021, COLEACP counts with the support of a focal point in the country (National Relay), Mr. Isaac Ndamanhyilu.
 The services provided by the national relay mainly contribute to facilitate relations with the various stakeholders in both public and private sectors, particularly at decision-making level and assist the COLEACP team in ensuring that the activities of the Association’s programmes are consistent with other projects and programmes implemented by other organisations whose objectives, or part of whose objectives, relate to the same field of activity.

-COLEACP intervention in Tanzania remains on the crops that have the most important market shares in the European market: french beans, peas and avocadoes.
+COLEACP intervention in Tanzania remains on the crops that have the most important market shares in the European market: french beans, peas and avocados.
 For local market the capacity building of cooperatives that produce vegetables and herbs for high end niche markets is also considered.

 FFM support is being provided to the following beneficiaries: